Desire for Sin

 Great Desire to Sin

-This horrible reality of sin is what we must come to truly understand in order to run to Our Savior to save us.
+This horrible reality of sin is what we must come to truly understand in order to run to Our Savior, with enough fear of the Lord (fear of sin) we need, so to allow Him to save us.

 But most don’t understand the consequence of sin well enough (believe enough) to where we will sincerely turn to God.
 However, without turning to God correctly for His strength–His transforming grace–to be able to amend our life and gain a true horror for sin, we will surely die.